srinidhibhat/my_ml_and_dl_notebooks/hands-on-ml_notes/PART_2 - Neural Networks and Deep Learning/CHAPTER 11 - Training Deep Neural Nets.md

 ### Practical Guidelines
-- The configuration in below table will work fine in most cases.
+- The configuration in below table will work fine in most cases:

 | Parameter | Default value |
 | :---------------- | :--------------- |
 | Initialization | He initialization |